Interest Rate in Lithuania

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Robust growth carried over into the second quarter of the year, according to preliminary national accounts data released by Lithuania’s Statistical Institute on 30 July.
+GDP rose 2.6% in year-on-year terms in Q1 2020, according to preliminary national accounts data released by Lithuania’s Statistical Institute on 30 April.